tsunamireversal-zz/quad/README.md

 PLEASE check the LICENSE file for details.
 But, in a nutshell:

 ### Permissions:
-  Commercial use
+  - Private use
-  Distribution
+  - Commercial use
-  Modification
+  - Distribution
-  Private use
+  - Modification

 ### Conditions:
-  License and copyright notice
+  - MIT License must be included in subsequent work.

 ### Limitations:
   No Liability